-The purpose of the School Council is to represent the views and opinions of pupils throughout the school.
-11 secondary pupils are elected in September each year and a Chair and Deputy Chair are elected by the School Council.
-3 staff are also part of the School Council.
+The purpose of the School parliament is to represent the views and opinions of pupils throughout the school.
+Secondary pupils are elected in September each year and a Chair and Deputy Chair are elected by the School Parliament .

 Issues that might be discussed in the school meetings include:

 - Pupil survey questions, responses and actions to be taken